mr0ng/mixed-reality/mixed-reality-docs/mrlearning-base-ch5.md

 ---
-title: Getting started tutorials - 6.
-Exploring advanced input options
+title: MR Learning Base Module - Advanced Input
 description: Complete this course to learn how to implement Azure Face Recognition within a mixed reality application.
 author: jessemcculloch
 ms.author: jemccull
 ms.date: 02/26/2019
 ms.topic: article
+ms.localizationpriority: high
 keywords: mixed reality, unity, tutorial, hololens
 ---

-# 6. Exploring advanced input options
+# 6.Exploring advanced input options

 In this tutorial, we explore several advanced input options for the HoloLens 2, including the use of voice commands, panning gesture, and eye tracking.